100 Notable alumni of

 -

-Gordon Harold Smith is an American politician, businessman, and academic administrator who served as a United States Senator from the state of Oregon.
+Gordon Harold Smith is an American politician, businessman, and religious leader who served as a United States Senator from the state of Oregon.
 A Republican, he served two terms in the Senate from 1997 to 2009.
-On September 18, 2009, he was appointed president of the National Association of Broadcasters (NAB).
-As of 2022, he is the last Republican to represent Oregon in the Senate.
+From 2009 to 2022, he served as president of the National Association of Broadcasters (NAB).
+He served as an area seventy for the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2012 to 2022, and since March 2025 has served as the church's director of hosting at Temple Square.
+As of 2026, he is the last Republican to represent Oregon in the U.S. Senate.

 -